 How Does the Kodak PIXPRO S-1 Compare?

 Direct comparisons can be made to the Olympus PEN E-PL5 or Panasonic Lumix DMC-GF6.
 These are more capable and feature-rich cameras, but the other problem of the PIXPRO S-1 is the mirrorless and DSLR market have a lot of offerings around this price point with more resolution and features these days.
 But the S-1 has some nice quirky features such as the picture modes, which may be just the thing for point-and-shoot photography.

 |Image Stabilization||Yes – sensor shift||Yes|

 Considering this is an entry-level camera, a step up from a smartphone, there’s enough here to make it a tempting proposition.
 It’s definitely a step up from a smartphone, but as a more compact version of a DSLR or simple mirrorless camera, people will find it lacking.
-RAW files have caveats, depending on your shooting mode and although there is in body stabilization, it’s not the greatest.
-The S-1 also only works with electronic lenses.
-The picture effects produce nice results and Full HD timelapse video are interesting inclusions.
+RAW files have caveats, depending on your shooting mode and although there is in-body stabilization, it’s not the greatest.
+The Kodak PIXPRO S-1 also only works with electronic lenses.
+The picture effects produce nice results and full HD timelapse video is an interesting inclusion.

-The camera is currently being sold as body only with a bundle lenses option, but the problem is that Micro Four Thirds and 16MP has been superseded.
+The camera is currently being sold as body-only with a bundle lenses option, but the problem is that Micro Four Thirds and 16MP have been superseded.
 But on the flip side, having the use of interchangeable lenses and most functionality being automatic might be pleasing to some entry-level photographers.
-If you can snap up a good deal online and you want an all-round entry-level camera, the S-1 may be worth checking out.
+If you can snap up a good deal online and you want an all-round entry-level camera, the Kodak PIXPRO S-1 may be worth checking out.